shunwatai/simple-filesystem/README.md

 1. must use "ABSOLUTE PATH" in the SFS.
 Why??
 Actually, this SFS not mount on any "/" directory.
 The prefix of "/" in SFS is fake!!! when user input the abs. path, the first char "/" will be ignored, thats why the parameter "path" in ```split_path()``` func. always +1.
 2. for the open_t.c, it is very mess.
 Also, I DID NOT(forgot) use the parameter "flags", actually I think if flags=0 run create file func.; if flags=1 run make directory func.; if flags=2 run read file func.
 However, I just put those func directly in externt_cp, mkdir_t, cat_t....
 3. For superblock, the instructions in PDF said that use "index number" to indicate the next available inode & data block.
 But I used the "offset"
-4. only used one direct data block, 2nd direct blk and the indirect blk are not implemented yet, so DO NOT copy file that greater than 4096bytes
+4. only used the direct data block & 2nd direct blk.
+The indirect blk are not implemented yet, so DO NOT copy file that greater than 8192bytes
 5. the ```split_path()``` func. in ```open_t.c``` is buggy.
 I dont know there is a ```strsep()``` in C when I doing this homework.
 I may use strsep() to replace my self-implement split func. if I have time.